-A Medicare replacement plan provides a way for people to get their original Medicare benefits and, usually, prescription drug coverage in one place.
-Some people refer to these replacement plans as Medicare Advantage plans or Medicare Part C.
+A Medicare replacement plan provides a way for people to get their Original Medicare benefits and, usually, prescription drug coverage in one place.

-Replacement plans are not identical to original Medicare, and someone with a replacement plan might have less flexibility in choosing healthcare providers than they do with original Medicare.
+Replacement plans, also known as Medicare Advantage or Part C, are not identical to Original Medicare.
+Someone with a replacement plan might have less flexibility in choosing healthcare providers than they do with Original Medicare.

 Medicare replacement plans bundle together Medicare Part A, which is inpatient hospital insurance, and Medicare Part B, which is outpatient medical insurance.
 The plans usually also provide the prescription drug benefits of Medicare Part D.